fdv/running-elasticsearch-fun-profit/100-use-cases-reindexing-36-billion-docs/100-use-cases-reindexing-36-billion-docs.md

 ---

-## Tuning the Java virtual machine
+## Tuning the Java Virtual Machine

-We launch the java virtual machine with `-Xms31g -Xmx31g`.
+We launch the Java Virtual Machine with `-Xms31g -Xmx31g`.
 Combined with ElasticSearch `mlockall=true`, it ensures ElasticSearch gets enough memory to run and never swaps.
 The remaining 33GB are used for ElasticSearch threads and file system cache.

 Despite ElasticSearch recommendations we have replaced the [Concurrent Mark Sweep](https://docs.oracle.com/javase/8/docs/technotes/guides/vm/gctuning/cms.html) (CMS) garbage collector with the [Garbage First Garbage Collector](http://www.oracle.com/technetwork/tutorials/tutorials-1876574.html) (G1GC).
 With CMS, we would run into a stop the world garbage collection for every single query on more than 1 month of data.